 - What do you notice about each state of Cassatt's prints?
-Describe the changes. - How would you describe the atmosphere in Cassatt's final print, 7th of 7 states?
-What visual effects create this atmosphere?
+Describe the changes. - How would you describe the atmosphere in Cassatt's final print, 7th of 7 states? - What visual effects has the artist used to create this atmosphere?
+For example, consider how tone is used.